olamidem/olamidem/README.md

 ### Hi there and welcome, I'm Olamide M. Olagunju👋

-I work as a data analyst in the public health sector.
-I'm fascinated by the power of data to find insights, spot patterns, and solve complex problems that influence business choices.
+As a data analyst in the public health sector, I am captivated by the potential of data to uncover insights, identify patterns, and solve complex challenges that impact business decisions.
+By harnessing the power of data, I aim to drive informed and effective strategies that improve public health outcomes.

-At my present position at APIN PUBLIC HEALTH ORGANIZATION, I am responsible for data analysis and interpretation in order to support strategic choices and enhance care quality.
-To clean, modify, and display data, I frequently utilize Microsoft Excel, SQL, Power Bi, and Python.
-I am committed to providing clients with honest and practical advice.
+In addition, I possess extensive experience as a full-stack developer, specializing in frontend development with React.js and managing backend operations with Laravel.
+With over 4 years of experience, I have built a strong foundation in creating scalable, responsive, and user-friendly web applications that cater to diverse business needs.

 ## Ask me about 💬
 When I'm not diving into data, I'm usually reading about new advances in the data industry.

 ## How to reach me 📫
-Feel free to connect with me on LinkedIn https://www.linkedin.com/in/olagunju-olamide/ or reach out to me via email olagunjumujeebbolamide@gmail.com —I'm always interested in discussing data and analytics or connecting with other professionals in the field.
+Feel free to connect with me on LinkedIn https://www.linkedin.com/in/olagunju-olamide/ or reach out to me via email olagunjumujeebbolamide@gmail.com —I'm always interested in new findings in the tech world.

 Thanks for stopping by; I look forward to connecting with you!

-- 🔭 I’m currently working on some larave project
+- 🔭 I’m currently working on a project